Jayson Gaddis: Founder of The Relationship School

 10:27.48 – Brian David Crane

-And um, omit and yeah.
+And yeah.

 10:44.67 – Jayson Gaddis

-Um, and most parents resort to the little hanging fruit of just say you’re sorry and that somehow fixes things and that that often just is not enough to settle the nervous system I think it’s a good life skill to have of course we need to be able to say sorry sometimes but um, you know you’ll find in an adult relationship I’m sorry rarely works for people.
+And most parents resort to the little hanging fruit of just say you’re sorry and that somehow fixes things and that often just is not enough to settle the nervous system I think it’s a good life skill to have of course we need to be able to say sorry sometimes but um, you know you’ll find in an adult relationship I’m sorry rarely works for people.

 11:04.10 – Jayson Gaddis